An open source chat bot framework written in python. It is designed to be extendable, scalable and simple.

 pip3 install opsdroid opsdroid

-# Pull the container image docker pull opsdroid/opsdroid:latest # Run the container docker run --rm -v /path/to/configuration.yaml:/etc/opsdroid/configuration.yaml:ro opsdroid/opsdroid:latest
+# Pull the container image docker pull opsdroid/opsdroid:latest # Run the container docker run --rm -it -v /path/to/configuration.yaml:/etc/opsdroid/configuration.yaml:ro opsdroid/opsdroid:latest

 Ubuntu 16.04 LTS